OLD WORLD TONIC

 Crafted in the most elegant way, this tonic water captures the contemporary taste of tonic with added citric acid and a higher sugar level.
-Burma Tonic Water has double the natural cane sugar of East Imperial Tonic Water and has the highest quinine levels available in the market.
+Burma Tonic Water has double the natural cane sugar of East Imperial Old World Tonic and has the highest quinine levels available in the market.
 This is rounded out with top notes of Thai lemongrass and manao lime to perfectly balance a few dashes of bitters.

 We recommend Burma Tonic with the more traditional citrus driven and London dry style gins.

 Yuzu, found during the cooler months in Northern Asia, particularly Japan, is an aromatic sweet citrus fruit with distinct zesty flavour, often described as a hybrid between a mandarin and a Meyer lemon.

 Introduced to South East Asia at the turn of the last century, it brought a unique and exceptional citrus brightness and was soon embraced by the more discerning cocktail drinker.

 Based on our 1903 recipe, Yuzu Tonic is the perfect way to bring a touch of the exotic to any mixed drink.
 We recommend pairing Yuzu Tonic with traditional London dry gins and citrus-forward spirits.

 The grapefruit was not discovered until the 18th century and botanists believe it is the result of cross-breeding sweet oranges of Barbados with the pomelo, a citrus fruit native to Indonesia.
 The British knew that not only was this new fruit delicious, it was very good for you too, with sailors and explorers favouring it over lime and lemons due to its natural higher vitamin C content.